 It is a well-known fact that athletes have a weak immune system, since vigorous exercise results in rapid breathing, which encourages bacteria and viruses to enter the lungs and cause infection.
 However, sports people and athletes dread the thought of catching a cold, or even a minor infection, because it can impair their training and performance or even stop them from competing.
 Therefore, they need to take care of their diet and lifestyle, to ensure that they are strong and healthy for intense activity.

-Nutritionists suggest that a sensible varied diet, healthy lifestyle and adequate sleep and rest is important for strong immunity.
-Studies have also shown that fruits and vegetables which are loaded with fiber, Vitamin A, Vitamin C and minerals are well known for their immune boosting properties.
-They also contain antioxidants which can neutralize the free radicals in the body, prevent cell damage and strengthen the immune system.
+Nutritionists suggest that a sensible varied diet, healthy lifestyle, and adequate sleep and rest are important for strong immunity.
+Studies have also shown that fruits and vegetables which are loaded with fiber, Vitamin A, Vitamin C, and minerals are well known for their immune-boosting properties.
+They also contain antioxidants that can neutralize the free radicals in the body, prevent cell damage, and strengthen the immune system.
 Interestingly getting sufficient Vitamin C in the diet, activates white blood cells to function more efficiently, at attacking infected cells and destroying them.

 Another study which was conducted on marathon runners in Brazil, also showed that consumption of Yakult for 30 days before the marathon improved the salivary IgA levels and reduced the risk of infections.
 This study was published in Nutrients in 2019.

 With about 70 % of the body’s immune system located in the intestine, probiotics play a very important role in interacting with the immune system and boosting it, so that it is prepared to recognize what is useful for the body, and what is harmful and act accordingly.